ajaypro/Daily-Learnings/android/CommunicationProtocols.md

 ----

-* (MQTT)Message Queuing Telemetry Transport is a lightweight, publish-subscribe network protocol that transports messages between devices over TCP/IP proctocol and any network protocol that provides ordered, lossless, bi-directional connections can support MQTT
+* (MQTT)Message Queuing Telemetry Transport is a lightweight, publish-subscribe network protocol that transports messages between devices over TCP/IP proctocol and any network protocol that provides ordered, lossless, bi-directional connections can support MQTT.
+* Carries light weight data and low powered suitable for mobiles
 * MQTT has a variety of other useful features, e.g. retained messages, such that subscribers immediately receive the message, and the LWT (Last Will and Testament) which is a message that can be sent automatically if the client abnormally disconnect.
 * Extra abstractions on top of basic message sending, so that multiple interested parties can subscribe to messages that may interest them.